Pumpkin Waffles with Cinnamon Maple Syrup

 • All-purpose flour — we keep unbleached all-purpose flour in our house, but you can use the regular kind.
 I have not tried these waffles with a gluten free substitute.

-• Leaveners — we’re using both baking powder and baking soda to give our waffles some lift.
+• Leaveners — we use baking powder and baking soda to give our waffles some lift.

 • Kosher salt — I like to use a medium grain kosher salt for baking recipes like this one.
 You can also use sea salt.

-• Pumpkin puree — make sure to read the can and confirm that it’s NOT pumpkin pie filling.
+• Pumpkin puree — make sure to read the canned pumpkin label and confirm that it’s NOT pumpkin pie filling.
 Why?
 Pumpkin pie filling is pre-spiced and sweetened, and we’re adding our own seasonings and sweetness to this.

-• Unsweetened cashew milk — you can use another unsweetened non-dairy milk OR regular milk, too.
+• Unsweetened cashew milk — you can use another unsweetened non-dairy milk (like almond milk or soy milk) OR regular milk, too.

 • Eggs — not only will these give our pumpkin waffle recipe some structure, but they’ll help them become fluffy, too.